-Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, installing the probe and connecting power.
-Consult Section 4 for detailed instructions for proper installation of the bath.
+Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, installing the probe and connecting the power.
+Allow six inches of space on both sides of the bath for proper airflow.
+Consult Section4 for detailed instructions for proper installation of the bath.
 Be sure to place the bath in a safe, clean and level location.